 In Fig.~\ref{fig:general_off_2-4_msg}, we extend the analysis to multiple messages, considering \( L = 2 \) and \( L = 4 \).
 The first scenario in Fig.~\ref{fig:general_off_2_msg} features \( N = 64 \), \( M = 32 \), and \( |A_l| = 4 \) active nodes per message, while the second in Fig.~\ref{fig:general_off_4_msg} presents \( N = 64 \), \( M = 64 \), and \( |A_l| = 2 \).
 Unlike the conditional case, the nodes must coordinate their transmissions without any structured dependencies to rely on.
 Consequently, the general activation case is more difficult, and convergence is slower.
-In these cases, we omit results for the distributed \ac{MAB} approach due to similar reasons as those discussed in Sec. \ref{subsec:CA}, because \ac{MAB} already proves to be ineffective for $L=1$ and $N=64$, and computationally and memory inefficient for greater $M$ too.
+In these cases, we omit results for the distributed \ac{MAB} and simpler tabular/evolutionary approaches due to similar reasons as those discussed in Sec. \ref{subsec:CA}: they already prove to be ineffective for $L=1$ and $N=64$, and \ac{MAB} results to be computationally and memory inefficient for greater $M$ too.